Jey Uso: Personal life

 Fatu is of Samoan descent.
-As the son of WWE Hall of Famer Solofa Fatu Jr. (Rikishi), the twin brother of Jon Fatu (Jimmy Uso) and the brother of Sefa Fatu (Solo Sikoa), he is also part of the Anoaʻi family.
+As the son of WWE Hall of Famer Solofa Fatu Jr. (Rikishi), the twin brother of Jon Fatu (Jimmy Uso) and the brother of Joseph Fatu (Solo Sikoa), he is also part of the Anoaʻi family.
 His stage name "uso" means "brother" in the Samoan language.
 From 2011 to 2016, he performed the Samoan Siva Tau before their matches.

-Uso was married to his high school sweetheart Takecia Travis since February 13, 2014.
-The couple met at Escambia High School where they first started dating.
-The couple has two sons.
-The couple also have three French Bulldogs named Pongo, Mumble and Jax.
+After meeting at Escambia High School, Fatu married Takecia Travis, his high school sweetheart, on February 13, 2014.
+They have two sons together and three French Bulldogs named Pongo, Mumble and Jax.
+Travis filed for divorce on July 6, 2026, after twelve years of marriage; she stated that their union was "irretrievably broken."

+Legal issues

+Fatu was arrested in January 2018 for driving while intoxicated in Hidalgo County, Texas after performing at a WWE live event held at Hidalgo's Payne Arena.
+He was released the same day after posting a $500 personal recognizance bond.

 Championships and accomplishments

 Uso is a one-time World Heavyweight Champion...